 November 2020 marks NATA’s cutoff for transition to ISO/IEC 17025:2017.

 Many organisations base their business decisions on information and results provided by laboratories.
-It is therefore critical that the sampling, testing and calibration activities carried out by these laboratories are valid.
+It is critical that the sampling, testing and calibration activities carried out by these laboratories are valid.

 This is not an exhaustive examination of the Standard and its clauses but will provide a concise overview of the changes in the 2017 version.